misoproject/dataset/README.md

 ### Guideline

 * Any new functionality must have tests and ensure all current tests still pass.
 All tests are located in the ```test/unit``` directory.
 * We use cowboy's grunt library to build all our final dependencies.
-You will need to install grunt per the instructions here: [https://github.com/cowboy/grunt](https://github.com/cowboy/grunt).
+You will need to install grunt per the instructions here: [http://gruntjs.com/](http://gruntjs.com/).
+Dataset uses grunt 0.4.

 ## Contact